certinize/docs/e_certificate/README.md

 The problem with automatically verifying and registering institutions/companies: It can lead to impostors and scams.

-Since issuing an e-Certificate requires recipients to send cryptocurrency to the issuer, which can lead to scams, a pragmatic approach as well as a security verification system is necessary.
+Since issuing an e-Certificate requires recipients to send cryptocurrency to the issuer can lead to fraud, a pragmatic approach as well as a security verification system is necessary.
 Scammers can use the information of an entity in a fraudulent manner to swindle users of their cryptocurrency.

 Solution: